-n m А k
+n m A k

-a a a 1,986E-
+1,986E-

 292,28 0,37 217,70 02

-Table 2-7 Table with the parameters of the calculated curve that
+Table 2-7 Table with the parameters of the calculated curve that is adjusted to the gelation of Hex Lys.

 The exponential part of this equation corresponds to the region in which gelation occurs really fast and the elastic component grows really quickly, so it is considered that the k value corresponds to the kinetic constant of this initial rapid gel assembly step.
 Apart from that, in the linear region, the value of the rate at which diffusion processes or aging occurs also has a rate, which is given by the m value of the equation which is the slove of the linear behabiour.
 Both terms are expressed in the table 2-9.